STAT545-UBC-hw-2018-19/hw03-rasiimwe/hw03-rasiimwe.md

 ![](hw03-rasiimwe_files/figure-markdown_github/min_max_gdpPercap-1.png)

-To plot a table and plot side by side, I visited [this](https://cran.r-project.org/web/packages/gridExtra/vignettes/tableGrob.html) helful cran extract at.
+To have a table and plot side by side, I visited [this](https://cran.r-project.org/web/packages/gridExtra/vignettes/tableGrob.html) helpful cran extract.
 From the above table and plot, we can deduce that Asia had the highest maximum gdp per capita while Africa had the lowest.
-We can also see that Africa had the lowest minimum gdp per capita, followed by Asia, whild Oceania had the highest lowest gdp per capita.
+We can also see that Africa had the lowest minimum gdp per capita, followed by Asia, while Oceania had the highest lowest gdp per capita.

 Homework Task 2:
 ----------------

-#### Compute a trimmed mean of life expectancy for different years.
-Or a weighted mean, weighting by population.
+#### Compute a trimmed mean of life expectancy for different years or a weighted mean weighting by population.
 Just try something other than the plain vanilla mean.

 #### Computing the trimmed mean life expectancy for different years: